0x13d-git/com.thirteendelta.www/doc/README.md

 ## Research

-The research arm of Ox13 focuses on reserach projects related to IoT, Microgrid, Drone, weather, and terrain machine learning applications.
-Research is conducted at our Virginia Farm and results are used to better inform local communities.
+The research arm of Thirteen Delta focuses on reserach projects related to _solar microgrids_, _weather/climate data collection_, and _terrain mapping_.
+Research is conducted at sites located within Richmond, VA and results are used to better inform local communities.
 Our models are closed source but are freely available for licensed use to our contract partners.

 ### Project 1m40a